 Elbow pain during your bench press is most often the result of overuse of the forearm tendons and technique errors throughout the movement.
 These issues can be addressed in a rather straightforward way.

-So, how do you fix elbow pain when benching?
+So, how do you fix elbow pain during bench press?
 Here’s a 6-step process:

 - Determine if your pain is from overloading your elbow tendons or from poor technique

 - Load your elbow tendons appropriately if the pain is from overuse

 - Fix your barbell placement consistency